 New Alabama Law Changes How Retirement Accounts Are Distributed in a Divorce

 Filing for divorce is never easy, and wading through the complicated rules for valuing and dividing up different kinds of property is a chore best left to experienced divorce attorneys.
-Read on to learn about a new law in Alabama that changes how retirement accounts may be distributed in a divorce, and if you have any questions about a pending or expected divorce proceeding, contact the Guntersville family law attorneys at Hawkins Law, LLC.
+Read on to learn about a new law in Alabama that changes how retirement accounts may be distributed in a divorce, and if you have any questions about a pending or expected divorce proceeding, contact the Guntersville family law attorneys at The Hawkins Law Firm.

 How property division in a divorce generally works in Alabama

 In an Alabama divorce, property is distributed among the married couple according to a system called “equitable division.”
 Generally speaking, Alabama courts will divide up the assets and the debts shared by the married couple according to what is most fair or equitable.